 So imagine the challenge of developing packaging and a shipping solution for a 3D chocolate snowman!
 That is exactly what Kate Weiser of Kate Weiser Chocolate faced when she needed to figure out how to ship Carl the Snowman across the country.
-If you haven’t heard of Carl before, he is a chocolate snowman with a belly full of drinking chocolate mix and a head full of marshmallows.
-He even has his own Instagram account, but he gets lots of attention on Kate’s Instagram account too!
-We were so happy when Kate agreed to answers some questions for us about the challenges she faced, so without further ado, here is Kate’s insight into packaging and shipping Carl!
+If you haven't heard of Carl before (also known as the original hot chocolate bomb), he is a chocolate snowman with a belly full of drinking chocolate mix and a head full of marshmallows.
+He even has his own Instagram account, but he gets lots of attention on Kate's Instagram account too!
+We were so happy when Kate agreed to answers some questions for us about the challenges she faced, so without further ado, here is Kate's insight into packaging and shipping Carl!

 1) Combining molded chocolate & drinking chocolate in a cute figure is such a great idea - how did you come up with it?